blackducksoftware/opssight-connector/install/hub/README.md

 ### More fine tuning

-WE conclude with more recipes for fine tuning your hub configuration.
+We conclude with more recipes for fine tuning your hub configuration.
 Note that its advisablbe that you first get a simple hub up and running before adopting these tuning snippets.

 #### NGINX TLS Configuration details.